raspberrypilearning/fetching-the-weather/worksheet2.md

 The next part is a little technical.
 You need to be able to find the distance between two points on the Earth, given their longitudes and latitudes.
 This will allow you to find the closest weather station to you.

-If you're not particularly interested in how this works then rather than write the code, you can download the file you need from [here]()
+If you're not particularly interested in how this works then rather than write the code, you can download the file you need from [here](https://raw.githubusercontent.com/raspberrypilearning/fetching-the-weather/master/code/haversine.py).
+Just make sure it is saved as `haversine.py` and stored in the same directory as the rest of your code.

-As discussed earlier, we use longitude and latitude to work out the points of places on the Earth.
-Finding distances between these points is quite tricky, as the distance is over the surface of a curve.
+As discussed earlier, we use longitude and latitude to work out the exact position of places on the Earth.
+Finding distances between these points is quite tricky, as the distance is over the surface of a sphere, and therefore not in a straight line.
 To do this calculation, you need a clever bit of maths called the [haversine formula](https://en.wikipedia.org/wiki/Haversine_formula).

 Without getting too technical, the haversine formula can provide the distance between two points on a sphere using longitudes and latitudes.

 1. Open up a Python shell by clicking on `Menu` > `Programming` > `Python3 (IDLE)`.
 1. Now click on `File` > `New File` to create a new python script.
 Click on `File` > `Save As` and call your file `haversine.py`.
-1. To begin with you're going to need a few methods from the `maths` library.
+1. To begin with you're going to need a few functions from the `maths` library.
 Start off you file by importing the following:

     ``` python
     from math import radians, cos, sin, asin, sqrt